puppetlabs/trapperkeeper/README.md

 [Jetty 7 webserver service](https://github.com/puppetlabs/trapperkeeper-webserver-jetty7)
 and a [Jetty 9 webserver service](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9)
 that can be used interchangeably.

-(In the future, we'd like to move to a more concrete mechanism for specifying a service "interface"; most likely by using a Clojure protocol.
-For more info, see the [Hopes and Dreams](#hopes-and-dreams) section below.)

 One of the motivations behind this approach is to make it easier to ship "on-premise" or "shrink-wrapped" software written in Clojure.
 In SaaS